-The respective standalone value for each of the performance obligations was determined by applying the SSP method and the transaction price was allocated based on the relative SSP method with revenue recognition timing to be determined either by delivery, resolution of an option, or the provision of services.
+The respective standalone value for each of the performance obligations was determined at inception by applying the SSP method and the transaction price of \$604.9 million at inception was allocated based on the relative SSP method with revenue recognition timing to be determined either by delivery, resolution of an option, or the provision of services.

 The Company used an adjusted market assessment approach to estimate the selling price for the LRRK2 Program license, an expected cost plus margin approach for estimating the Option Research Services and estimated the intrinsic value of the material right for the option, taking into account the likelihood that an option would be exercised.
 The LRRK2 Program license was delivered on or around the effective date of the Biogen Collaboration Agreement and the revenue allocated to this performance obligation was recognized during the year ended December 31, 2020.
-The Option Research Services are expected to be delivered over time as the services are performed, with revenue being recognized over time based on costs incurred to perform the services, since the level of costs incurred over time is thought to best reflect the transfer of services to Biogen.
-Revenue allocated to the material right for an option under the ROFN and Option Agreement is deferred as a contract liability until the option opt in period ends, expiration or ROFN and Option Agreement termination.
-The LRRK2 Development Activities cost sharing reimbursements or expenses will be recognized over time as earned or incurred, since this is believed to directly correlate to the value of the services performed.
+The Option Research Services were delivered over time as the services are performed, with revenue being recognized over time based on costs incurred to perform the services.
+As of December 31, 2023, all revenue allocated to the Option Research Services has been recognized since, after Biogen's ATV:Abeta option exercise, and the waiving of the second option right in the Biogen Amendment, the underlying performance obligations have been fully satisfied.
+The \$288.9 million of revenue allocated to the material right for an option under the ROFN and Option Agreement was initially deferred as a contract liability, and was recognized in full during the year ended December 31, 2023, upon Biogen's ATV:Abeta option exercise, along with the \$5.0 million option exercise fee which was fully allocated to the material right.
+The LRRK2 Development Activities cost sharing reimbursements or expenses are being recognized over time as earned or incurred, since this is believed to directly correlate to the value of the services performed.